2023 CREA Summer Camp OPEN HOUSE

 Please note that the morning gathering and end-of-day closing time are key parts of the camp experience, particularly for coming together as a group.
-At our “Morning Circle,” we discuss plans for the day, play group and name games.
+At “Morning Circle,” we discuss plans for the day, play group and name games.
 At “Closing Circle,” we debrief about the day, share suggestions and hopes for the next day, recognize individuals who made a special contribution during the day, and more.
 These rituals are key to your child’s camp experience and help her/him feel like part of the group.
-Please try to ensure your child misses as few of these as possible.
+Please try to ensure that your child misses as few of these as possible.

 What kinds of camp activities can my child expect at camp?

 Campers will be introduced to some of the ongoing ecological research underway at CREA.
 Water Quality Monitoring at the river, Bat Detectors in the field, motion-sensor Wildlife Cameras in the forest, Turtle Traps in the pond.
-Campers will have the opportunity to participate in these ongoing research studies.

 6th – 8th Grade camper weeks will include longer hikes and more advanced science investigations.